Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Cleveland was 3-5 against the spread, and 6-2 overall, at home last season.

-- At home last season, as 7-point favorites or more, the Browns had one win ATS (1-1).
+- At home last season, the Browns had one win ATS (1-1) as 7-point favorites or more.

-- In five of eight home games last year, Cleveland went over the total.
+- Last year, in eight home games, Cleveland hit the over five times.

-- Chicago was 5-3 overall, and 5-3 against the spread, away from home last season.
+- Chicago was 5-3 against the spread, and 5-3 overall, in away games last season.

-- The Bears were unbeaten ATS (1-0) as 7-point underdogs or more on the road.
+- The Bears were unbeaten ATS (1-0) away from home as 7-point underdogs or more.

-- In five of eight away games last season, Chicago went over the total.
+- Last year, in five of eight away games Chicago hit the over.

 Powered by Data Skrive.